+The resources for this project shall be allocated on an as needed basis.

+The budget for this project shall remain under $100.

 3.3 Risk Management Plan

 This Risk Management Plan defines how risks associated with this project will be identified, analyzed, and managed.
-It outlines how risk management activities will be performed, recorded, and monitored throughout the lifecycle of the project and provides templates and practices for recording and prioritizing risks by the Risk Manager and/or Risk Management Team.
+It outlines how risk management activities will be performed, recorded, and monitored throughout the lifecycle of the project, and it provides templates and practices for recording and prioritizing risks by the Risk Manager and/or Risk Management Team.

 3.3.1 Risk Identification

-The project management Team will identify risks by taking into account the project scope, schedule, cost, or quality.
-Careful attention will be given to the project deliverables, assumptions, constraints, WBS, cost/effort estimates, resource plan, and other key project documents.
-Following risks identified by project team.
+The project management team will identify risks by taking into account the project scope, schedule, cost, and quality.
+The following risks are identified by the project team: